-Will I sit AS Level exams in the summer of 2024?
+Will I sit AS Level exams in the summer of 2025?

-No. There will be a period of internal exams in late May/early June of Year 12.
+No. There will be a period of internal exams in May of Year 12.

 Is progression from Y12 into Y13 automatic?

 The loss of AS exams in Year 12 changes the landscape from previous years.
 We have a responsibility to make sure that students are supported in making progress and the correct decisions, so we will work with parents in advising over the best outcomes.